 Farmed Pacific Oysters

-The Pacific Oyster is the most commonly farmed oyster in the UK and the world.
+The Pacific Oyster (sometimes referred to as the 'Rock' Oyster) is the most commonly farmed oyster in the UK and the world.
+In fact, the Pacific Oyster represents over 98% of all farmed oysters in the world today.

 The Pacific Oyster is the preferred choice by almost all oyster farmers worldwide.
-The Pacific Oyster is robust, and develops to market size in 'only' 18 months to 3 years.
-The time taken to reach market size is dependant on several factors, such as tides, nutrients, climates, weather etc. Today, the Pacific Oyster represents over 98% of all farmed oysters in the world.
+The Pacific Oyster is robust, and takes 18 to 36 months to develop to market size.
+The time taken to reach market size is dependant on several factors, such as tides, nutrients, climates, weather etc.

 The Pacific Oyster is grown and cultivated from seed to market size at licensed oyster farms, under labour intensive methods (known as 'Aquaculture').
 These oyster farms are carefully chosen for their superior site location, brackish waters (salinity, nutrients, temperature etc.), tides, weather, climates and seasons.